 Summer is great.
 The summer is lovely.
+Especially this year when we’ve all been shut inside for weeks.
 But, there is a problem with summer in Georgia that all of us have to deal with; it’s just so darn hot outside.
 And that heat, as we all know, can be very draining, leaving us feeling rather lethargic and barely capable of climbing onto a sun lounger to catch the last rays of the day after work, let alone making the effort to work out.
 That summer lethargy often affects your performance – and that of your employees – at work too.

 But the summer is no time to let yourself go.
 For many businesses, the summer is a very busy time, especially if workloads are a little heavier because of staff vacations.
 You need your staff at their best, and healthy employees are more productive employees, so putting the brakes on their fitness routines because of heat is the last thing they – or you need.
 And it is swimsuit season after all.